ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/session.rst

         }
     }

-  The Functions class has numerous functions that use the information in the Session class variables to provide useful information for modules and plugins, such as allowed channels and access to areas.
-Make sure to check out the Functions class reference file for more information on these functions.
+  The Functions class has numerous methods that use the information in the Session class variables to provide useful information for modules and plugins, such as allowed channels and access to areas.
+Make sure to check out the Functions class reference file for more information on these methods.

 User Data Information
 ---------------------